rogerbeecham/rogerbeecham.github.io/_posts/2016-12-20-model-building-in-social-data-science.md

 <figure> <img alt="regression output" src="{{ site.url }}/img/posts/regression_output.png" id="regression_output" ><figcaption>Example regression output.
 Bands around regression line represent prediction intervals</figcaption></figure>

+I don't want to say too much about these.
+There are plenty of things to reconcile before progressing much further -- an alternative measure to replace _quietness_, what to do about certain obviously peculiar locations (Canary Wharf) and also whether we can actually use a more suitable geography (e.g. Workplace Zones).
+However, this initial analysis suggests that our assumptions data do help to explain the observed geography of bikeshare jobs: as we add to the assumptions, model fit improves, the slope tends towards 1 and prediction intervals generally  narrow.
+It also suggests we can better explain the geography of men's bikeshare workplaces than we can women's given the explanatory variables available to us.
+Thus, the geography of women's bikeshare workplaces might be explained by confounders separate to those we've described (and modelled) to date.

 ### Isn't this (model building with repurposed data) all just secondary data analysis?